-Louisville, KY is ideal for those who want to experience Southern comfort and beautiful nature.
+Louisville, Kentucky is ideal for those who want to experience Southern comfort and beautiful nature.
 Known as “The Gateway to the South,” Louisville is one of the oldest cities west of the Appalachian Mountains.

-Louisville is rich with American culture and history.
+Louisville is rich in American culture and history.
 Its features include the Kentucky Derby, as well as beautiful Victorian homes.
 There are many things to do and experience in Louisville.
 The city is home to the Slugger Museum and Factory and offers various excellent restaurants and bourbon distilleries.
 Louisville residents can enjoy the benefits of a robust economy, low-cost living, and plenty of work opportunities.

 Louisville has a fairly strong economy in comparison to other small cities.
 There is an upward trend in its economy, with a job growth rate of 1.5%.

 Since the city’s founding, its primary industries have been shipping and cargo.
 Louisville’s other industries include education, health care, medical sciences, tech, and product manufacturing.

 Some of the city’s big employers include Ford Motor, United Parcel Service, GE Appliances, Norton Healthcare, and Humana Inc. Other major employers include KentuckyOne Health, Anthem Healthcare, KU Energy, Kindred Healthcare, LG & E, and Yum!
 Brand.